Finance & Governance

 Responding to a New Era: From Pressure Points to Strategy in a Transformed Global Landscape

-The 2026 Public Sector Strategy Network retreat is a focused, high-level strategic convening for senior public-sector leaders navigating a governing environment that has fundamentally diverged from the conditions under which public institutions were originally designed.
+The 2026 Public Sector Strategy Network retreat is a focused, high-level strategic convening for senior public-sector leaders operating in a governing environment that has fundamentally diverged from the conditions under which public institutions were originally designed.
 Over two days, the retreat will examine what is structurally different about today’s pressure points, analyse emerging institutional responses from across regions, and explore the strategic capabilities governments need to move from diagnosis to effective implementation.
 The emphasis is on applicability, capability, and strategic readiness—rather than reiterating familiar narratives of disruption.

 ADDITIONAL INFO